luslab/oz-bulk-rnaseq/H. Differential Expression.md

 ## Using QoRTs Output

-### Use QoRTs for Counts
 Perform DE analysis with DESeq2 in R

-Write the Decoder file: decoder.by.UID.txt & decoder.bySample.txt (identical to that used in QC of Aligned Reads chapter):
+Write the Decoder text files: decoder.by.UID.txt & decoder.bySample.txt (identical to that used in QC of Aligned Reads chapter):
 ```
 sample.ID	group.ID  qc.data.dir
 SRR5483788	VCP  QoRTs_SRR5483788